peddadap/design_templates/README.md

 [Specify the license under which your software design is released.]

-Feel free to customize this template based on your specific software design and how you want to represent it using Mermaid.js.
-Include more diagrams or details as needed for your project.
+Feel free to customize to this template based on your specific software engineering processes